robmoffat/k9/docs/sprints/sprint_002.md

 For this sprint, I want to get the documentation in order for Kite9, so that each time I *do* some sprint documentation, it's got somewhere to live.

- - Sprint Articles on Github Pages
+ - Sprint Articles on Github Pages   DONE
  - Some Kite9 website should point to the documentation.
+DONE
- - Some vision documents
+ - Some vision documents   DONE
+ - Decomissioning info.kite9.com, and moving all the help articles off there.
+DONE
  - Marketing (SaaS) front-matter (at least a place-holder).
 This was suggested by Andrew, adding it in to this sprint.
- - Decomissioning info.kite9.com, and moving all the help articles off there.

 ## Step 1:  Placeholders